-drawing fashion with Tombow How to draw cascades, flares for fashion design (circular fflare and circle skirts) by Laura Volpintesta
+drawing asymmetry in fashion design detail with Tombow How to draw cascades, flares for fashion design (circular fflare and circle skirts) by Laura Volpintesta

 ASYMMETRY in Fashion Design: Masterclass